-The unitary patent will co-exist with the current validation process upon grant of a European patent.
-For contracting member states which have ratified the UPC Agreement, the patent proprietor will have a choice of obtaining a unitary patent, validating according to the current procedure, or a combination of both.
+The unitary patent co-exists with the validation process upon grant of a European patent.
+For contracting member states which have ratified the UPC Agreement, the patent proprietor has a choice of obtaining a unitary patent, validating according to the current procedure, or a combination of both.

 For those EPC states which have:

 - not ratified the UPC Agreement (for example, Ireland at the time of writing),

 - not signed the UPC Agreement (for example, Spain or Poland), or

 - which are not part of the EU (for example, UK, Switzerland, Norway),